Chanel No. 5: Chanel maneuvers for control

 By the mid-1940s, the worldwide sales of Chanel No. 5 amounted to nine million dollars annually.
-The monetary stakes were high and Chanel was determined to wrest control of Parfums Chanel from the Wertheimers.
-Chanel's plan was to destroy customer confidence in the brand and tarnish its image, crippling its marketing and distribution.
+The monetary stakes were high, and Chanel was determined to wrest control of Parfums Chanel from the Wertheimers.
+Chanel planned to destroy customer confidence in the brand and tarnish its image, crippling its marketing and distribution.
 She stated that Chanel No. 5 was no longer the original fragrance created by "Mademoiselle Chanel," it was no longer being compounded according to her standards, and what was now being offered to the public was an inferior product that she could no longer endorse.
 Further, Chanel announced she would make available an authentic Chanel No. 5, to be named "Mademoiselle Chanel No. 5", offered to a group of select clients.

 Chanel may have been unaware that the Wertheimers, who had fled from France to New York in 1940, had instituted a process whereby the quality of Chanel No. 5 would not be compromised.
-In America, the Wertheimers had recruited H. Gregory Thomas as European emissary for Parfums Chanel.
-Thomas' mission was to establish the mechanisms required to maintain the quality of the Chanel products, particularly its most profitable fragrance, Chanel No. 5.
+In America, the Wertheimers had recruited H. Gregory Thomas as a European emissary for Parfums Chanel.
+Thomas' mission was to establish the mechanisms required to maintain the quality of Chanel products, particularly its most profitable fragrance, Chanel No. 5.
 Thomas worked to ensure that the supply of key components, the oils of jasmine and tuberose, obtained exclusively from the fields of the valley of Siagne above the French town of Grasse, remained uninterrupted by war.
 Thomas was later promoted to position as president of Chanel US, a position he held for thirty-two years.

 Chanel escalated her game plan by instigating a lawsuit against Parfums Chanel and the Wertheimers.
 The legal battle garnered wide publicity.
 The New York Times reported on 3 June 1946:

 The suit asks that the French parent concern [Les Parfums Chanel] be ordered to cease manufacture and sale of all products bearing the name and restore to her the ownership and sole rights over the products, formulas and manufacturing process [on grounds of] "inferior quality".

 The Wertheimers were aware of Chanel's collaboration during the Nazi occupation.
 Forbes magazine summarized the Wertheimers' dilemma: "[Pierre Wertheimer worries that] a legal fight might illuminate Chanel's wartime activities and wreck her image—and his business".

 Ultimately, the Wertheimers and Chanel came to an agreement, re-negotiating the original 1924 contract.
 On 17 May 1947, Chanel received her share of the wartime profits of Chanel No. 5.
 Post-war, her share was two percent of all Chanel No. 5 sales worldwide.
 Her earnings were in the vicinity of US$25 million a year, making her at the time one of the richest women in the world.
 The new arrangement also gave Chanel the freedom to create new scents, which would be independent of Parfums Chanel, with the proviso that none would contain the number 5 in its name.
 She never acted on this opportunity.